 Most body shops have their own sources for getting new parts to repair cars.
 But these may cost more — this is because the shops can add in a profit margin.
 Putting in the extra effort and finding your own parts can be worth the work but doesn’t come without risk, Moody says.

 “Purchasing your own parts is best for those with a specialty car or those who can and want to do the work themselves,” Moody says.
 By taking your time and making sure you have the right parts you won’t have to deal with returns — or worse, put you and your passengers in danger.

 Not only is it important to compare a few estimates but it is best to consider different types of shop options.
 “It used to be an independent shop was the only way to get a great deal.
 Today, independent shops do provide a great value but franchise dealerships are becoming competitive,” Moody says.

 Many dealerships also offer special benefits via mailer and online coupons and regional specials that drivers in the area frequently need.
 Don’t write off a dealership for future repairs, especially if you have a remaining vehicle warranty.

 If your car needs repairs, it’s important to get the repairs done quickly.
 If you leave the car as is for a while, it can worsen the damage.

 For example, if your car is dented or scratched, that exposes your car to rust and other wear.
-If you get the repairs done quickly, you can prevent expensive corrosive issues from starting.
+If you get the repairs done quickly, you can prevent expensive corrosive issues from taking hold.

-6. Remember that spending more now might save you money later
+Spending more now might save you money in the future